-No equality or human right Impact (your analysis shows there is no impact) - sign assessment below No major change required (your analysis shows no potential for unlawful discrimination, harassment)- sign assessment below Adverse Impact but continue (record objective justification for continuing despite the impact)-complete sections below Adjust the policy (Change the proposal to mitigate potential effect) -progress below only AFTER changes made Put Policy on hold (seek advice from the Policy Unit as adverse effects can't be justified or mitigated) -STOP progress
+No equality or human right Impact (your analysis shows there is no impact) - sign assessment below [] No major change required (your analysis shows no potential for unlawful discrimination, harassment)- sign assessment below [X] Adverse Impact but continue (record objective justification for continuing despite the impact)-complete sections below [] Adjust the policy (Change the proposal to mitigate potential effect) -progress below only AFTER changes made [] Put Policy on hold (seek advice from the Policy Unit as adverse effects can't be justified or mitigated) -STOP progress []

-(describe objective justification for continuing) he potential negative impact of enforcement action on a person with a physical or mental disability are educed by the consideration of each case in relation to proportionality, and the offering of advice, assistance nd voluntary options that have a positive impact reducing the burden of the empty home. he interference in an owner's gualified Human Rights in relation to enforcement is prescribed by law, is un un he interference in an owner's qualified Human Rights in relation to enforcement is prescribed by law, is be considered on a cas e by case basis with regards to the owner's lannah Cann Date 09/03/2018 Date The most appropriate course of action will circumstances. lannah Cann Date
+Conclusion of Equality Analysis (describe objective justification for continuing) The potential negative impact of enforcement action on a person with a physical or mental disability are reduced by the consideration of each case in relation to proportionality, and the offering of advice, assistance and voluntary options that have a positive impact reducing the burden of the empty home.
+The interference in an owner's qualified Human Rights in relation to enforcement is prescribed by law, is --- -- pursuant to a legitimate aim, is neces ssary in a democratic society and is proportionate.
+The most appropriate course of actio circumstances. n will be considered on a cas se by case basis with regards to the owner Hannah Cann Date 09/03/2018 Date The most appropriate course of actio circumstances.
+Hannah Cann Date

-When completed, please send to policy@lincoln.gov.uk and include in Committee Reports which are to be sent to the relevant officer in Democratic services
+When completed, please send to policy@lincoln.gov.uk and include in Committee Reports which are to be sent to the relevant officer in Democratic

-The Equality and Human Rights Commission guidance to the Public Sector Equality Duty is available via: www.equalityhumanrights.com/new-public-sector-equality-duty-guidance/
+The Equality and Human Rights Commission guidance to the Public Sector Equality Duty is available via: www.equalityhumanrights.com/new-public- sector-equality-duty-guidance/